 - Sylvia Christel from No More Heroes, who manages to convince an impoverished otaku living in a cheap motel to use his laser sword that he got off the Internet to murder people.
 Granted, said otaku wasn't exactly a prince himself in terms of morality.

-- Carlotta Von Überwald in Discworld Noir, the extremely attractive woman who hires Lewton and who turns out to be directly or indirectly responsible for multiple murders, a Religion of Evil cultist, a werewolf, and the Disc's counterpart to the Femme Fatales in The Maltese Falcon, The Big Sleep and Farewell, My Lovely.
+- Carlotta Von Überwald in Discworld Noir, the extremely attractive woman who hires Lewton and who turns out to be directly or indirectly responsible for multiple murders, a Religion of Evil cultist, a werewolf, and the Disc's counterpart to the Femme Fatales in The Maltese Falcon, To Have and Have Not and Farewell, My Lovely with elements from The Big Sleep.

 - Sahar of the Whateley Universe.
 She has spent several years seducing any mutant (male or female) with the right powers, so she can copy their best psychic traits.
 Even the campus Alphas and Intelligence Cadet Corps fear her.